PlayFab/thundernetes/docs/quickstart.md

 #### Allocate a game server

 Allocating a GameServer will transition its state from "StandingBy" to "Active" and will unblock the "ReadyForPlayers" GSDK call.
+You can read [this document](gameserverlifecycle.md) to learn more about the lifecycle of a GameServer.

 If you are running on Azure Kubernetes Service, you can use the following command to allocate a game server: